CoderTofu/CLI_Messaging_Server/README.md

 # CLI Messaging Server

-This is a mini side project built with **Express.js** that simulates a messaging server with support for multiple client connections and communication.
+This is a mini side project that simulates a messaging server with support for multiple client connections and communication.

 ## Features

-- Simulates a messaging server using Express.js
+- Simulates a messaging server using WebSocket
 - Supports multiple client connections
 - Enables communication between clients via the server